SiC42/Http.Utilities/README.md

 var url1 = builder.Build(); // https://mydomain.com/pathfor2
 var url2 = builder2.Build(); // https://mydomain.com/pathfor2
 ```
-This is especially annoying when the builder is initialized in the constructor and then further mutated in methods, e.g.
+This is especially bug prone when the builder is initialized in the constructor and then further mutated in methods, e.g.

 ```csharp
 public MyClient